 6.The Crowd Effect

 The more social proof a company has, the higher Google will rank them.
-The more interesting, engaging and well-written content a company has across the various social networks, the more traffic it will bring.
+The more interesting, engaging and well-written content a company has across the various social networks, the more traffic it should bring.

 How to Get and Use Social Proof

 Make sure you use HTTPS for web pages.
 Display a GDPR or security rating, for example.
 Use trusted review software: prove to your customers and the search engines that you are trustworthy and a safe option.

 Send requests for reviews after customer purchases and email customers asking for testimonials.
 Make use of Linked In recommendations.
-Ensure your website allows for the easy submission of reviews.
+Ensure your website allows for the easy submission of reviews if relevant.
 Conversion rates, as reported by a Bazaarvoice study, are up to three and a half times higher on pages with reviews than those without.